codechimp-org/ha-menu/README.md

 To create a token within HA, login to HA and click on your profile.
 Under Long Lived Access Tokens, create a new token, give it a name and copy the token value into HA Menu preferences.

+If you want to control other items with an on/off state, such as lights then create a [template switch](https://www.home-assistant.io/integrations/switch.template)

+If you have a lot of switches and only want to have HA Menu display a specific set then [create a new group within HA](https://www.home-assistant.io/integrations/group/), add your switches to the group and enter the group entitiy id in HA Menu preferences.